nerolation/EIPs/EIPS/eip-recent_root_references.md

 Within block execution, recent root references are checked after the EIP-8141 nonce check and before frame execution, against the transaction pre-state.
 The transaction pre-state includes all prior transactions in the same block.

-Competing blocks at the same slot may have different recent-root state, and a reference is valid only in a block whose transaction pre-state contains the referenced entry. `current_slot` is derived from that block's timestamp.
+Competing blocks at the same slot may have different recent-root state, and a reference is valid only in a block whose transaction pre-state contains the referenced entry. `current_slot` is the consensus slot of that block.

 A recent root reference `(source_id, slot, root)` is valid only if: